 – Nick Murray

-In last month’s article, we focused on “Not Trusting Robots” as one of the great qualities to adopt for anyone who wants to become a great investor.
-This month we focus on a similar, but slightly different quality…Great Investors know it is NEVER a “Good Time” to Invest
+In last month’s article, we focused on “Working from a Plan” as one of the great qualities to adopt for anyone who wants to become a great investor.
+This month we focus on a similar, but slightly different quality…Great Investors don’t get Surprised.

-In last month’s article, we discussed how “Understanding Risk” is one of the great qualities to adopt for anyone who wants to become a great investor.
-This month we focus on a related, but slightly different quality…Great Investors Take Advantage of Time.
+In last month’s article, we focused on “Keeping Things Simple” as one of the great qualities to adopt for anyone who wants to become a great investor.
+This month we focus on a similar, but slightly different quality…Great Investors Work from a Plan.